The Wig: Plot

-A young woman named Soo-hyeon (Chae Min-seo) is struggling against cancer and her older sister Ji-hyeon (Yoo Sun) decides that she should take her home so that she can enjoy what little time she has left rather than spend it in a hospital.
+A young woman named Soo-hyeon (Chae Min-seo) is battling cancer and her older sister Ji-hyeon (Yoo Sun) decides that she should take her home so that she can enjoy what little time she has left rather than spend it in a hospital.
 Ji-hyeon is mute, because of a car accident that impaled her throat.
 She buys a long-haired wig for her sister so that she can go out without feeling ashamed of being bald; Soo-hyeon is very happy with the gift and wears it constantly: she begins to look and act healthier and more attractive, and leaves the house often.

-Soon, however, Soo-hyeon begins to become a vainer girl with an obsession for the wig and begins to try and steal Ji-hyeon's boyfriend.
+Soon, however, Soo-hyeon begins to become a vainer girl who becomes obsessed with the wig and begins to try and steal Ji-hyeon's boyfriend.
 He breaks up with Ji-hyeon but is not interested in Soo-hyeon.
 One day, one of Ji-hyeon's friends finds out that her husband is cheating on her.
-Soo-hyeon lends her wig, saying that she will feel prettier and better.
-The next day however, the friend is found dead with her husband, covered in hair.
-Soo-hyeon's wig returns to her, mysteriously.
-She cruelly ignores Ji-hyeon at all conversation attempts and is plagued with frightening images of the friend's demise.
+Soo-hyeon lends her the wig, saying that she will feel prettier and better.
+The next day, however, the friend is found dead with her husband, covered in hair.
+Soo-hyeon's wig has been returned to her, mysteriously.
+She cruelly ignores Ji-hyeon at every attempt at conversation and is plagued with frightening images of the friend's demise.
 The next day, she tries to have sex with Ji-hyeon's ex, but Ji-hyeon picks her up and the two drive home.
 Soo-hyeon goads her, angering Ji-hyeon.